jedbrown/git-fat/README.md

 second number is the number of modifications that path has seen.
 You will normally filter out some of these paths using grep and/or an editor.
 When satisfied, remove the ends of the lines (including the `#`) and append to `.gitattributes`.
-It's best to `git checkout .` and commit at this time (likely enrolling some extant files into `git fat`).
+It's best to `git add .gitattributes` and commit at this time (likely enrolling some extant files into `git fat`).

 ### Step 2: `filter-branch`